John Lambton, 1st Earl of Durham

-John George Lambton, 1st Earl of Durham, GCB, PC (12 April 1792 – 28 July 1840), also known as "Radical Jack" and commonly referred to in Canadian history texts simply as Lord Durham, was a British Whig statesman, colonial administrator, Governor General and high commissioner of British North America.
-A leading reformer, Durham played a major role in the passage of the Reform Bill of 1832.
+John George Lambton, 1st Earl of Durham, GCB, PC (12 April 1792 – 28 July 1840), also known as "Radical Jack" and commonly referred to in Canadian history texts as Lord Durham, was a British Whig statesman, colonial administrator, Governor General and high commissioner of British North America.

+A leading reformer, Lord Durham played a major role in the passage of the Reform Bill of 1832.
 He later served as ambassador to Russia.
 He was a founding member and chairman of the New Zealand Company that played a key role in the colonisation of New Zealand.

-George Woodcock says that he was, "Proud, wayward, immensely rich, with romantic good looks and an explosive temper."
-He was one of those "natural rebels who turn their rebellious energies to constructive purposes.
+George Woodcock wrote Lord Durham was "proud, wayward, immensely rich, with romantic good looks and an explosive temper", one of those "natural rebels who turn their rebellious energies to constructive purposes.
 Both at home and abroad he became a powerful exponent of the early nineteenth-century liberal spirit."

 Background and education

 Lambton was born 12 April 1792 in the house of his father William Henry Lambton at 14 Berkeley Square in St George Hanover Square (now within the City of Westminster).
-His mother was Lady Anne Barbara Frances, daughter of George Villiers, 4th Earl of Jersey.
-Lambton was christened with the names of his grandfathers, John Lambton and George Villiers.
-In the time of Lambton's birth, his father was taking active part in the formation and chairing of the Society of the Friends of the People.
+His mother was Lady Anne Barbara Frances, daughter of George Bussy Villiers, 4th Earl of Jersey.
+He was christened with the names of his grandfathers, John Lambton and George Villiers.
+At the time of his birth, his father was taking part in the formation and chairing of the Society of the Friends of the People.